kameryn1811/Bandcamp-Player/README.md

 - This happens because the app isn't code-signed (certificates are pricey, and this is a free open-source project).
 - No worries, it's safe to run.
 The EXE is the same code you can read on GitHub.
 - **To continue:** Click "More info" and "Run anyway", Windows won't nag you again for the same .exe.
-- **Want extra peace of mind?** - You can review the code, build it yourself, or use the standalone Python script like in Option 2.
+- **Want extra peace of mind?** - You can review the code, build it yourself, or use the standalone Python script.

 **Windows 7: Missing DLL or Failed to load Python Errors**
 - If the app won't launch on Windows 7 and you see errors like "api-ms-win-core-path-l1-1-0.dll not found" or "Failed to load Python DLL," Windows 7 is missing a DLL required by Python 3.11+.